archilmedes/chat/README.md

 It starts up a godoc server and downloads the `chat` package html, css, and js relevant to the package.

-### Database Migration
+### Database Migration (devs only)

-If the database schema changes, run this command to re-generate the database
+If the database schema changes, run chat with the "--reset" or "-r" to re-generate the database.
+Note that this will drop all data from the production database

 ```
-mysql -u root -p -e "source scripts/db_setup.sql"
+./chat -r
 ```

-Enter your mysql password when it prompts you